 Employment was ranked as the top need among survey respondents.
 The Big Sandy Area Community Action Program considers Employment to be a community-level need.
 Within the service area of employment, barriers to self-sufficiency rose to the top of list of concerns.
-Chief among those concerns was that the area needs more training for the types of jobs available in the area as well as affordable transportation to and from work and the need to improve the workforce readiness skills of people who are able to work.
+Chief among those concerns was that our community needed more jobs with better pay and benefits.
+Other top concerns by respondents was that the area needs more training for the types of jobs available in the area as well as affordable transportation to and from work and the need to improve the workforce readiness skills of people who are able to work.